FREQUENTLY ASKED QUESTIONS

 WHO ARE THE TEACHERS?

 Our band director is Mr. Israel Gonzalez.
-In 5 years, Mr. Gonzalez has grown the band program from a drumline of 4 students to 120 musicians scheduled across multiple band classes.
+In 6 years, Mr. Gonzalez has grown the band program from a drumline of 4 students to 130 musicians scheduled across multiple band classes.
 Assisting Mr. Gonzalez is our ArtistYear Fellow, a person who has graduated college for music that wants to dedicate a year of their life to service before heading to the workforce.
-We love our current ArtistYear Fellow, Carl Johnson, and are looking forward to meeting next year's fellow soon.
-Steve Lanciano is the Arts Coordinator for all ASPIRA of PA Schools.
-He teaches some classes and is in close contact with members and parents.
+We love our current ArtistYear Fellows, Michnari Robinson & Morgan Downing.
+Steve Lanciano is the Arts Coordinator for ASPIRA of PA Schools.
+He plans and leads band rehearsal and is a main contact for members and parents.
 This year, we are pleased to announce our partnership with Musicopia.
 At least 3 Musicopia teaching artists will help run our brass and percussion programs throughout the year!

 IS DCAC COLLEGE PREP?